Eric-rWang/covid-vaccine/README.md

 * Line 32 in worker-covid-deployment.yml
 * Lines 12, 13, 14, 15 in jobs.py.
 Replace value inside host = '...' with IP.

+Once the revisions have been made then the following commands can be run.
 ```
 $ cd api/
 $ kubectl apply -f api-covid-flask-deployment.yml